abheek-pathirana/MathNet/README.md

 ## Repository Structure

 - `src/` — source code for the models and pipeline
-- `pre_training/` — datasets and scripts for task-oriented pretraining
+- `mathnet/` — full deployable stack (ready to run)
-- `Examples/` — inference demos and usage examples
+- `Examples/` — inference demos
 - `README.md` — this file
+- `requirements.txt` - system requirements and library requirements to run the project

 ## Usage